Tonywuhk/realai.org/multi-agent-learning.md

 [Seijen et al. (2016)](https://arxiv.org/abs/1612.05159) allowed communications between agents that are organized in a hierarchical way.

+To interpret agents' learned messages, [Andreas et al. (2017)](https://arxiv.org/abs/1704.06960) proposed a method to match agent language with natural language by minimizing the difference of the beliefs induced by these two languages respectively.

 Symbolic communication between neural networks can also be learned within an agent, as proposed in [deep symbolic reinforcement learning](https://arxiv.org/abs/1609.05518).

 ## Reinforcement Learning